anamivale/ascii-art-web/art/README.md

   This will prompt the program to run and execute on http://localhost:1024 Open the web browser and in the search bar, search and load [localhost:1024].

-You will get be provided a user interface where you will input your text, select an ascii art format of your choice among the three available options([standard], [thinkertoy] and [shadow]).
+You will get be provided a user interface where you will input your text, select an ascii art format of your choice among the three available options([standard.txt], [thinkertoy.txt] and [shadow.txt]).
 After selecting the desired ascii art format, click generate to get your output.

 <img src="../screenshot.png">